nikarav/evil-corp/Requirements/Software_Requirements.md

 #### Anonymous User

-No registration is required to use the platform as an anonymous user.
-However, it is essential in order to access features for registered members.
+No registration is required to use the platform as an anonymous user, _i.e_ search for events.
+However, it is essential in order to purchase tickets.

 #### Parent